jcahiles-visp-net/react-code-review-checklist/README.md

 ### Put your other logic inside Action Creators

 ## Enforce propTypes (Use ES7 Property Initializers)
+Your proptypes act as a dictionary on what the expected props should be.
+This enable developers to understand your code faster and ensures the integrity of the props.
 ```javascript
 class MyComponent extends Component {
     static propTypes = {